Jackson DUI Attorney

 We Can Help You Fight Your Charges

 Your first step to getting your charges dismissed or dropped is having your case evaluated by our Jackson DUI attorney.
-At the Law Office of Marcus A. Lipham, we offer years of experience and depth of knowledge to help you protect your rights and driving privileges and serve clients throughout Madison County, TN.
+At the Law Offices of Marcus A. Lipham, we offer years of experience and depth of knowledge to help you protect your rights and driving privileges and serve clients throughout Madison County, TN.

 20 Years of Criminal Justice Experience